joaobagas/Auto-Curation-System/README.md

     $ pipenv install

-  3. Install the necessary using the following command:
+  3. Install the necessary framework to run the video/audio using the following command:

     $ sudo apt install gstreamer1.0-libav ubuntu-restricted-extras